Combinatorics of Hurwitz degenerations and tropical realizability: Non-superabundant functions

 \section{Non-superabundant functions}

-We first prove that every balanced function $\Gamma\to\RR$ can be provided with an $H$-harmonic modification, provided it does not contract a cycle.
+We prove that every balanced function $\Gamma \to \RR$ is H-modifiable, provided it contracts no cycles.
 In particular, this implies realizability in genus $0$.
 The section includes technical constructions that are needed in later sections.